sarvarjafarov/pethoven/README.md

 2. The workflow at `.github/workflows/deploy-hostinger.yml` syncs the contents of the `wordpress/` directory to the remote `public_html/` folder on every push to `main`.
 Trigger it manually from the Actions tab via “Run workflow” when needed.
 3. For a secure connection the workflow defaults to FTPS (`protocol: ftps`).
 If Hostinger requires SFTP, change the `protocol` value to `sftp` and optionally set the `port` input (e.g. `22`) in the workflow file.
 4. Dynamic media uploads are excluded (`wp-content/uploads/**`).
 Keep managing media within WordPress so that user uploads on production are not overwritten.
 Remove the exclude pattern if you prefer to version-control uploads.
+5. Remember that `.env` files are ignored by Git; create your `.env.production` (with DB credentials) directly on Hostinger after the first deployment.
-5. The first live deployment should start from a clean `public_html` (zip the `wordpress/` folder and upload/extract once, or run the action after confirming the directory is empty).
+6. The first live deployment should start from a clean `public_html` (zip the `wordpress/` folder and upload/extract once, or run the action after confirming the directory is empty).
 After that, committing to `main` from VS Code will automatically sync changes to Hostinger.

 ## Post-deployment checklist